Bart Schleyer, disappeared September 14th 2004, Remains found October 3, 2004, Red Lakes, Yukon Territory, Canada.

 Schleyer organised his life so that he could spend as much time as possible in the field. and he was about as tough as it gets when he was in the outdoors.
 He loved using a traditional bow and the arrows he made himself.

-In September 2010, Bart went off for a trip in the Canadian wilderness.
-His last contact was when a chartered floatplane left him at the larger of the Reid Lakes in Canada's Yukon Territory on September 14 2010.
-Reid Lakes is on the southern slope of the Selwyn Mountains about 175 miles north of town of Whitehorse.
-The nearest settlement is Stewart Crossing about 15 miles from the lakes, on the road from Whitehorse to Dawson.
+In September 2004, Bart went off for a trip in the Canadian wilderness.
+His last contact was when a chartered floatplane left him at the larger of the Reid Lakes in Canada's Yukon Territory on September 14.
+Reid Lakes is on the southern slope of the Selwyn Mountains about 175 miles north of town of Whitehorse and the nearest settlement is Stewart Crossing about 15 miles from the lakes, on the road from Whitehorse to Dawson.

 When the plane returned two weeks later, the experienced woodsman was gone.
 Strange as he was no "city slicker" and knew how to handle himself in even the most remote wilderness and could be described as a survival expert.
 He was well-equipped for the trip with three plastic "Action Packer'' crates with enough food for at least 2 weeks, clothing and camp gear such as a tent and an inflatable boat.